sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 date: 2022-03-24
 ---

+## Recap of our goals with testing

+* Ensure that the dictionary does what we want it to do
+* Ensure that all class definitions are correct
+* Ensure that all of the schematron rules work
+* Prevent regressions
+* Detect non-backwards compatible changes

 ## What should we keep in mind while writing tests?

 * Tests should be maintainable and understandable